Wood Burning

 Write to your local authority about wood burning

-We write to all London and Manchester councils every Autumn to ask them to raise awareness of the dangers of wood burning and to ask all residents not to use their stoves or fires unless they are the only source of heat.
+We write to all London and Greater Manchester councils every Autumn to ask them to raise awareness of the dangers of wood burning and to ask all residents not to use their stoves or fires unless they are the only source of heat.
 You can use our template letter to contact your council if you’d like to do similar.

 Order our wood burning flyer